stcan/meanwell-can-control/README.md

       Power_on_state = 0x04
       EEPROM_Storage = 0x00
       EEPROM_Config = 0x02
-   The alternatives are described in the software and the manual
+   The alternatives are described in the software and the manual.
--  Activate the CAN communication and control EEPROM writing ./bic2200.py configset
+-  Activate the CAN communication and control of EEPROM writing.
+      ./bic2200.py configset
 -  Activate the "Bidirectional Battery Mode" which we need to control the BIC2200 via CAN ./bic2200.py batterymodeset
-- Power the device off an on, now the battery mode ist active.
+- Power the device off and on, now the battery mode ist active.
 Check with " ./bic2200.py configread
-- Set Values for Voltages an currents.
-For my 8s 24V System I start with ./bic2200.py cvset 2700
+- Set values for voltages an currents.
+For my 8s 24V system I start with ./bic2200.py cvset 2700
       ./bic2200.py dvset 2400
       ./bic2200.py ccset 0